AkhtarZeb5101/W3Schools/README.md

 - A web browser (e.g., Chrome, Firefox, Edge)
 - ~2.4 GB of free disk space after extraction

-Enjoy learning web development offline with W3Schools!
+- Enjoy learning web development offline with W3Schools!
+- You will not get all the features in W3Schools offline version but still, you will get many.